-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2018
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019

 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-For the fiscal year ended June 30, 2018, the employer rate was 14 percent and the plan members were also required to contribute 14 percent of covered salary.
-The fiscal year 2018 contribution rates were equal to the statutory maximum rates.
+For the fiscal year ended June 30, 2019, the employer rate was 14 percent and the plan members were also required to contribute 14 percent of covered salary.
+For fiscal year 2019, the contributions rates were equal to the statutory maximum rates and the full employer contribution was allocated to pension.

-The School District's contractually required contribution to STRS was \$1,248,814 for fiscal year 2018.
-Of this amount \$217,454 is reported as an intergovernmental payable.
+The School District's contractually required contribution to STRS was \$1,302,516 for fiscal year 2019.
+Of this amount \$219,410 is reported as an intergovernmental payable.